Detroit Water and Sewerage Department

-The Detroit Water and Sewerage Department (DWSD) is a public utility that provides water and sewerage services for Detroit, Michigan and owns the assets that provide water and sewerage services to 126 other communities in seven counties.
-It is one of the largest water and sewer systems in the United States.
-In 2000, the utility utilized five water treatment plants using water from the Detroit River and Lake Huron.
-In mid 2014, the DWSD had acquired significant debt and delinquent accounts, and talks of privatization were occurring.
-As of January 1, 2016, under the terms of the City of Detroit's municipal bankruptcy the Great Lakes Water Authority (GLWA) was created with a $50 million annual lease agreement to the City of Detroit for 40 years, while the DWSD bifurcated to focus its services specifically on the water and sewer customers within only the city of Detroit.
+The Detroit Water and Sewerage Department (DWSD) is a public utility that provides water and sewerage services for Detroit, Michigan.
+Originally owning and operating water treatment and wastewater facilities for most of the Metro Detroit region, it now only operates within the city of Detroit.
+As part of the city's bankruptcy restructuring, Great Lakes Water Authority was formed to operate and lease the system's assets outside of the city beginning in early 2016.

 Overview

 The Detroit Water and Sewerage Department (DWSD) is the public utility responsible for delivering drinking water and managing sewer collection within the City of Detroit.
 As of 2025, DWSD serves more than 230,000 accounts — covering approximately 175,000 households and 30,000 businesses or nonprofits — and provides water service to about 630,000 residents.
 The water distribution system includes over 2,700 miles of water mains and around 29,000 fire hydrants.
 The sewer collection system spans nearly 3,000 miles of piping and includes more than 90,000 catch basins.